digitalgust/miniJVM/README.md

 License:	Public domain

-Gust , zhangpeng@egls.cn , Technology and production manage in EGLS ltd. EGLS is a game develop company in China .
+Gust , zhangpeng@egls.cn , work in EGLS ltd. EGLS is a game development and distribution company in China .